 Are you spending half your budget on takeout?
 Straighten out your spending by giving each budgeted category a specific percentage.
-We recommend 10–15% for food , 25–35% on housing, 10–15% in savings, and 10–15% on charitable giving.
+We recommend 10–15% for food , no more than 25% on housing, 10–15% in savings, and 10–15% on charitable giving.
 And make sure your entire monthly budget—including clothing, transportation, insurance and entertainment—equals 100%.
 No matter what!

 7. Using the same budget every month